Gabriel-Wright/Downloaded-Bank-Statement-to-Formatted-Excel-document/README.md

 'mvn clean package' and find the jar in the target folder.
 'mvn test' run all unit tests

-OR download zip (still to be attached of .jar file, this includes the help guide)
+OR download latest release and run .jar executable, will have guide file attached in correct location